BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/documentation/elements/content/content-dividers-documentation.md

 ### Horizontal dividers

-Vuero provides dividers for your textual content.
+Tranxact ct ct ct ct provides dividers for your textual content.
 You can use horizontal and vertical dividers by passing the divider text as a `data-content` html attribute.
 See the code example for more details about usage.